jonnonz1/nz-statute-book/acts/public/1998/crown-pastoral-land-act-1998.md

     (ii) the designations of those areas,—

 ### 64 Commissioner to register accepted proposals and approved plans
-On receiving an approved plan, the Commissioner must lodge it and a copy of the proposal to which it relates with the appropriate District Land Registrar, who must register them against every instrument of title to land to which they relate.
+On receiving an approved plan, the Commissioner must lodge it and a copy of the proposal to which it relates with the Registrar-General of Land, who must register them against every record of title to land to which they relate.

 ### 65 Effect of registration of approved plan in relation to land designated to be restored to Crown ownership
 (1) Land that an approved plan designates as land to be restored to Crown ownership vests in the Crown when the plan is registered,—